Abibubble/EPB/README.md

 In the initial planning meeting with the bar manager of Escape Pool Bar, he requested a website that would easily provide information to customers.
 The staff were spending a lot of time at the bar explaining the details of how their pool bar works to customers, which was wasting time that the staff could be doing other duties.

-Their target demnographic is mainly male with an age range of 16 - 65 years old.
+Their target demographic is mainly male with an age range of 16 - 65 years old.

 The main information that customers ask for are as follows:
 * Pricing (table rates, guest fees)